 Light from the LCD panel is refracted

-The projector has an LCD (Liquid Crystal Display) panel that controls light.
+The device has an LCD (Liquid Crystal Display) panel that controls light.
 When light from the projector’s lamp passes through this panel, it is bent by the liquid crystals, which are controlled by the video signal.
 This bending process creates the image that will be shown.

 Light passes through a prism and lens